Analysis: For Biles, peace comes with a price - the gold - WHIZ News

 This wasn’t the first time she felt like this.
 She was a newly minted senior elite at the U.S. Classic in 2013.
 Things went badly.
 She fell on each of the first three events.
 Then coach Aimee Boorman withdrew the 16-year-old from the competition in an effort to protect her from herself.

-Asked on Tuesday night if there were any similarities between that long night in Chicago, Biles laughed.
+Asked if there were any similarities between what happened Tuesday night and that forgettable day in Chicago, Biles laughed.

 “I was dumb and stupid (back then),” she said.
 “I was pulled out.
 I wanted to go out there and compete.”